samuela/research/README.md

 sudo apt install libosmesa6-dev
 # Fixes `/usr/bin/ld: cannot find -lGL`
 sudo apt install libglew-dev

+# These seem to be only necessary on circleci/python:
+# Fixes `No such file or directory: 'patchelf'`.
+sudo apt install patchelf
+# Fixes `ImportError: Failed to load GLFW3 shared library.`.
+sudo apt install libglfw3-dev
 ```

 5. Install clang and set it as the default `cc` alternative.